Inside the big, messy business of empathy

 Hess is a former user experience designer who spent her early career wire-framing apps and websites at digital agencies before she quit to make a go of it as an independent consultant.
 She says many UX designers and researchers are natural empaths who’ve found themselves in a position where their sensitive attunement to human nature is funneled toward a business goal.
 “I see all of user experience as being an empathy practice,” she said.
 “There’s a particular set of goals that we’re trying to achieve that are ultimately for the businesses’ benefit, but the vantage point of a user experience practitioner is, ‘How can I find the intersection between what the business wants and what the user needs?'”

 UX research is predicated on uncovering gems of insight found only by gaining access to a user’s mind and emotions.
 To understand another person—better yet, to empathize with them—is to be able to make something they want and maybe even need.
-But for Hess, empathy isn’t just getting to the point where you can imagine where another person is coming from, it’s feeling where another person is coming from.
+But for Hess, empathy isn’t just getting to the point where you can imagine where another person is coming from; it’s feeling where another person is coming from.
 “Empathy is actually a relatively new word in the English language,” she explained in her slow, deliberate cadence.
 “It comes from a German word that I’m going to butcher if I try to pronounce it, but the literal definition of it is ‘to feel into.’
 I see ‘to feel into’ as being very different than ‘to feel for’ or ‘to understand.'”

 That’s the main problem with empathy and design, Hess conceded.
 Lots of designers get caught up in the idea that empathy is merely understanding another person’s perspective.
 They approach empathy as another step in a user-centric design process or as a mental puzzle to solve rather than an emotional state to tap into.
 “I sometimes worry that in the field of design, when we talk about empathy, we really mean cognitive empathy,” she said.